stts-se/piper1-gpl/README_STTS.md

 1. If the specified config file already exists, it will not be overwritten

-2. If the input csv file contains three columns instead of two, the third column will be used for the `phonemes` variable, instead of generated espeak phonemes.
+2. If the input csv file contains an extra column after the text (column 3 or 4 depending on multispeaker settings), the extra column will be used for the `phonemes` variable, instead of generated espeak phonemes.

 ## B. Default dynamo parameter for torch.onnx.export